 Even though most companies and managers no longer acknowledge it as a reward, a few words of praise still hold much value in terms of employee recognition.
 The very fact that their employers have chosen to single out the employees in a positive way makes them feel valued and appreciated.
 It assures them of the fact that their efforts and contribution towards organizational growth have not gone unnoticed.
 Facilitating a culture of peer-to-peer recognition among blue-collar workers can actually prove more beneficial than words of praise offered by line managers and executives.

-The above discussion makes it quite clear that the organizations need to work proactively towards understanding the job satisfaction and motivational needs of its blue-collar workers and fulfill the same.
+The above discussion makes it quite clear that the organizations need to work proactively towards understanding job satisfaction and motivational needs of its blue-collar workers and fulfil the same.